aarctan/schedubuddy-server/README.md

-# HeyWilson
+# schedubuddy-server

 This program is the server implementation of a schedule generator for the [University of Alberta](https://www.ualberta.ca/index.html).
-Given a list of courses (e.g., ["CMPUT 174", "MATH 117"]), several schedules will be generated and ordered by various metrics.
+Given a list of courses, several schedules will be generated and ordered by various metrics.
 More info to be added in the future.

-Start the server with: `python3 runserver.py`
+Start the server with: `python3 app.py`

 ## API
 GET `/api/v1/terms`